vocdoni/docs/docs/protocol/sequence-diagrams.md

 #### Adding users to a census

-Depending on the activity of users, an **Entity** may decide to add their public keys to a census.
+Depending on the activity of users, an **Entity** may decide to add public keys to one or more census.

 ```mermaid
 sequenceDiagram